Peter, Paul and Mary: Breakup (1970–1978)

 The trio broke up in 1970 to pursue solo careers.
-Also that year, Yarrow was convicted of making sexual advances toward a 14-year-old girl.
-Years later, he received a presidential pardon from Jimmy Carter.
+Also that year, Yarrow was convicted of molesting a 14-year-old girl; in 1981, he received a presidential pardon from Jimmy Carter.

 During 1971 and 1972 Warner released a debut solo album, with the same style cover, by each member of the group.
 Travers did concerts and lectures across the United States.
 She also produced, wrote, and starred in a BBC-TV series.
 Stookey formed a Christian music group, the Body Works Band, and wrote "The Wedding Song (There Is Love)" for Yarrow's marriage to Marybeth McCarthy, the niece of Eugene McCarthy.
-Britain's Petula Clark also recorded a version of the song, which in 1973 charted strongly in the UK, Australia and others.
+Britain's Petula Clark also recorded a version of the song, which in 1973 charted strongly in the UK, Australia and elsewhere.
 Yarrow co-wrote and produced Mary MacGregor's Torn Between Two Lovers (No. 1, 1977) and earned an Emmy for three animated TV specials based on "Puff the Magic Dragon".

 While the group was de facto broken up and touring separately, it still managed to come together for a series of reunions before officially coming back together again.
 In 1972, the trio reunited for Together for McGovern, a concert at Madison Square Garden to support George McGovern's presidential campaign, and again in 1978 for a concert to protest nuclear energy.
 This concert was followed by a 1978 summer reunion tour, including a September 3 evening performance at Red Rocks Amphitheatre.
 An album, Reunion, was released by Warner in 1978.